MS-DOS device names are identified as readable_real

 Yusuke Endoh firstname.lastname@example.org

-#3 Updated by HD Moore almost 5 years ago
+#3 Updated by HD Moore about 5 years ago

 Responding to Caleb: the regex is being used to monkeypatch an application server, the leading / is because the regex is matching an incoming request, not the raw filename, and I should have clarified in the initial report.